hashicorp/terraform-website/content/source/docs/glossary.html.md

 Terraform's cached information about your managed infrastructure and [configuration][].
 This state is used to persistently map the same real world [resources][] to your configuration from run-to-run, keep track of metadata, and improve performance for large infrastructures.

 Without state, Terraform has no way to identify the real resources it created during previous runs.
-Thus, when multiple people are collaborating on shared infrastructure, it's important to store state in a shared location, like a free Terraform Enterprise organization.
+Thus, when multiple people are collaborating on shared infrastructure, it's important to store state in a shared location, like a free Terraform Cloud organization.

 - [Terraform docs: State](/docs/state/index.html)